lin-at/aDNA-workshop-phylogenetics/README.md

   ![image](https://github.com/lin-at/aDNA-workshop-phylogenetics/assets/68337277/7064495c-239d-468b-9df3-d449b35777af)

 Notice the different species and population structure of the wolves and dogs on the tree.
 We have more than one clade of dogs embedded within the different wolf populations.
 Does this suggest that dogs were domesticated from more than one ancient wolf population?
 Or are these hybridization events?
+How certain are you about the tree topology?

 # References
 * Bergström, Anders, et al. "Grey wolf genomic history reveals a dual ancestry of dogs."
 Nature 607.7918 (2022): 313-320.